 Further reading: GMWatch, CRISPR-edited rice shows wide range of unintended mutations.
 9 June 2020.

 Peer-reviewed paper on gene-edited cattle

-This research by experts at the US Food and Drug Administration (FDA), which at the time of writing was published on a pre-peer-review website, found gene-editing errors in the genome of cattle engineered using the TALEN tool to not grow horns.
+This research by experts at the US Food and Drug Administration (FDA) found gene-editing errors in the genome of cattle engineered using the TALEN tool to not grow horns.
 The developer, Recombinetics, had declared that there were no off-target changes in the genome.
 Yet the FDA scientists found that genes conferring resistance to three different antibiotics had unexpectedly been incorporated into the animals’ genome, at the targeted editing site.

 Further reading: GMWatch, “Gene-edited hornless cattle: Flaws in the genome overlooked”.
 9 August 2019; Jonathan Latham, PhD, “Gene-editing unintentionally adds bovine DNA, goat DNA, and bacterial DNA, mouse researchers find”.
 Independent Science News, 23 September 2019.